crfearnworks/audio-transcripter/README.md

 # Audio Transcription API

-A FastAPI service that provides audio transcription and translation capabilities using Whisper and NLLB models.
+A FastAPI service that provides audio transcription and translation capabilities using Whisper models.

 ## Features